wanyi23333/wanyi23333.github.io/_pages/about.md

 }
 </style>

 Hi!
-I'm Wanyi Lee 李婉儀, currently a Postdoctoral Fellow of Japan Society for the Promotion of Science affliated to the Center for Ecological Reserach, Kyoto University.</p>
+I'm Wanyi Lee 李婉儀, currently a Postdoctoral Fellow of Japan Society for the Promotion of Science affliated to the Center for Ecological Reserach, Kyoto University.

 My research interests center on primate feeding ecology, with a focus on the roles of the gut microbiome.
 Using an integrative approach involving fieldwork and molecular analysis, I explore the evolutionary and ecological processes shaping the primate gut microbiome.
 In addition to the theoretical works, I am working to improve wildlife management by evaluating macaques’ reliance on crops through their gut microbiome.